Japanese Delicacy (III): Sushi

 History of Sushi

-The history of sushis dates back thousands of years ago when farmers in Southeast Asia preserved fish in a method called “narezushi”.
+The history of sushi dates back thousands of years ago when farmers in Southeast Asia preserved fish in a method called ânarezushiâ.
 Fish was fermented with rice, vinegar, and salt, after which the fish was consumed and the rice was discarded.
-The technique of preserving fish with Lacto-fermentation was introduced to Japan in the Yayoi period (300 BC to 300 AD).
-In history, the word “sushi” literally means "sour", which refers to the sourness produced from fermentation.
+The technique of preserving fish with lacto-fermentation was introduced to Japan in the Yayoi period (300 BC to 300 AD).
+Historically, the word âsushiâ literally meant "sour", which refers to the sourness produced from fermentation.

-The turning point came in the Edo period (1603-1867CE).
+The turning point came in the Edo period (1603-1867).
 Hanaya Yohei (1799-1858), a famous chef, invented Edomae Sushi, which was all the rage in Edo (contemporary Tokyo).
 From then on, fish began to be enjoyed with vinegared rice and nori.
 Nowadays, the term Edomae Sushi is used as a byword for quality sushi.

-Misunderstand of Sushi
+Misconceptions of Sushi

 Sushi seems to be a mysterious food outside Japan.
 There are many misunderstandings about sushi.